 Remote Habits Jobs

-Remote Habits Jobs is an aggregator of remote job boards and sources listings from remote job websites such as StackOverflow and Remote OK.
+Remote Habits Jobs is an aggregator of remote job boards and sources listings from some of the other best job sites for remote work such as StackOverflow and Remote OK.

 - Once you like a job and click on the apply button, it opens up a new page with details on the remote job.
 It also suggests other recent jobs